Premium Bonds: In other countries

+Unrelated concepts

+In 2023, American economist Paul Krugman used the name "premium bonds" for an unrelated type of bond that he proposed to avoid a default due to the United States debt ceiling.

 Academic studies

-In 2008 two financial economists, Lobe and Hoelzl, analysed the main driving factors for the immense marketing success of Premium Bonds.
+In 2008, two financial economists, Lobe and Hoelzl, analysed the main driving factors for the immense marketing success of Premium Bonds.
 One in three Britons invest in Premium Bonds.
 The thrill of gambling is significantly boosted by enhancing the skewness of the prize distribution.
 However, using data collected over the past fifty years, they found that the bond bears relatively low risk compared to many other investments.

 Aaron Brown discusses in a 2006 book Premium Bonds in comparison with equity-linked, commodity-linked and other "added risk" bonds.
 His conclusion is that it makes little difference, either to a retail investor or from a theoretical finance perspective, whether the added risk comes from a random number generator or from fluctuations in financial markets.